 (3) The financial year shall be the period from 1 January to 31 December, and at the ordinary meeting of the Council held in the month of February the honorary treasurer shall present a statement of accounts prepared by the Council’s auditors covering the financial transactions of the Council during the last preceding financial year and present a balance sheet prepared by the Council’s auditors showing the assets and liabilities of the Council at the end of that financial year.

 [39, 40.
-Repealed and heading deleted in Gazette 27 Jun 1997 p.
+Deleted and heading deleted in Gazette 27 Jun 1997 p.
 3104.]

 Part III — Examinations and practical training